 Most of the time, people confuse noise isolation with cancellation.
 But, they are not the same thing.
 Hence, you need to look out specifically for headphones that have a great noise cancellation feature.
 Such headphones help to keep noise out of your reach thanks to the earmuffs shape and material.

-Best Radio Headphones for Mowing: Our Picks
+Best Radio Headphones for Mowing: Our Picks in 2020

 The Mpow 035 Ear Muffs come with a classic earmuff build that has an NRR of 28dB.
 The designers created the headphones with two layers of noise dampening foam, a high sealing solid cup, and a double shell to give them total noise blockage.